eagle13gy/dicom_contour/README.md

 1. One thing is how to handle if the total sample number is not a multiple of batch_size.
 I think there're multple ways to handle this.
 The next_batch implementation just loop into the next epoch to fill the batch_size.
 One easy implementation is to just discard the last few samples that couldn't fill a whole batch.
 2. There're also multiple ways to implement this pipeline.
 I also showed that in Keras, model.fit function can easily shuffle the samples by setting a flag.
-Another easy way to implement this is to come up with an array of random shuffled indices of (1:num_sample) for each epoch, and sequentially take batch_size of the indices to sample the numpy arrays of dicoms and contours.
+Another easy way to implement this is to come up with an array of randomly shuffled indices of (1:num_sample) for each epoch, and sequentially take batch_size of the indices to sample the numpy arrays of dicoms and contours.
 This can be implemented without class, in the training process.
 3. I think the way I stacked the numpy arrays may not be safe, a better way should be to use the list, starting with an empty list.
 However, this requires converting the list into numpy arrays in the later implementaions.